Sun-Sean/Projects/README.md

-# LaTeX Documents
+# Projects for LaTeX and Python
-repository to include Latex work.